juanmunoz22-bit/juanmunoz22-bit/README.md

 * 🌍  I'm based in Bogota, Colombia
 * ✉️  You can contact me at [juan.pablo982206@gmail.com](mailto:juan.pablo982206@gmail.com)
 * 🚀  I'm currently working at [Uber](http://uber.com)
-* 🧠  I'm learning Data Engineering and Machine Learning in Python
+* 🧠  I love to nearn new stuff all the time.
+Currently learning Data Engineering and Software Development with Python 🐍
 * ⚡  My slogan? 🌍 The world is yours! 🌍

 ### Skills